brikis98/yevgeniy-brikman-homepage/_posts/2016-10-14-leading-the-transformation.md

 - If this layer 3 failure happens often, then you may want to add a new acceptance test for this exact issue at layer 1 or 2.
 - That way, you can catch the issue in seconds or minutes, instead of only catching it in layer 3, where it takes hours.

-## Automated tests are different than manual tests
+## Automated tests are different from manual tests

 When converting a testing process from manual to automated, don't just script the exact actions you would take manually.
 For example, a manual test for a credit card payment web page may involve: